arm-university/arm-future-skills/Arm Takeaway UK version.md

 reflect, the stronger your foundation will be when stepping into university, apprenticeships, internships, or your first full-time role.

-This isn’t just about technical ability – it’s about becoming the kind of engineer or innovator who can adapt, collaborate, and make a positive impact on the world through technology.
+This isn’t just about technical ability—it’s about becoming the kind of engineer or innovator who can adapt, collaborate, and make a positive impact on the world through technology.

 # Skill: Problem-Solving with Technology

-Why it matters:
+### Why it matters:
-Arm designs the brains of billions of devices — solving problems from energy efficiency to enabling AI.
+Arm designs the brains of billions of devices—solving problems from energy efficiency to enabling AI.

-Evidence this skill by being able to say you have:
+### Evidence this skill by being able to say you have:
 “Applied structured thinking to solve a technical or real-world problem.”